 Removal of the beams of the Memorial Field House at the Sampson Naval Training Facility

-This is a photograph of beams of the Memorial Field House being removed at the Sampson Naval Training Facility at Sampson, New York, on July 7, 1947.
-In this picture, the builders are still working on moving the second beam down.
-Two cranes have just begun to lower the beam.
+This is a photograph of the beams of the Memorial Field House being removed at the Sampson Naval Training Facility at Sampson, New York, on June 30, 1947.
+There are more than 10 builders working to move the second beam.
+In the left side of the photograph, there is a man in white tank top, who appears to be giving instructions to the controllers in the two cranes while they are trying to move the beam.
 The Memorial Field House was originally used as a basic training facility by the US Navy.
 In 1946 Springfield College qualified for the drill hall through Public Law 697, a law that distributed war time surplus for civilian use, and the government disassembled and transported the building to Springfield College.
 The field house was opened on February 21, 1948.
 On that day the first basketball game was held in the new arena, with Springfield College playing Providence College.
 William R. Chase, a member of the first group of men to play basketball in 1891, tossed the ceremonial first ball.
 The building was divided into three sections: the Gymnasium area, the Arena area, and the Class and Game Room area.
 The Gymnasium area is 140 x 80 feet of permanent maple flooring and could accommodate 5 volleyball, or 9 badminton, or 3 basketball courts, or some combination of the three courts.
 The Arena area comprises 230 feet of open earth surface for field events and had the ability up to accommodate 4000 spectators at public events and basketball games.
 The Class and Game Room area has spaces for offices and temporary classrooms which could also be converted to specialized game rooms for boxing, wrestling, fencing, and calisthenics.
 The building was demolished in 1979 due to the fact that the wood arch could not meet minimum building code requirements.
 A new Physical Education Complex replaced the Memorial Field House, and was formally dedicated on October 30, 1981.

 |Springfield College Archives and Special Collections|